How sustainable is digital?

 - The bigger philosophies colliding in the universal term ‘sustainability’.
 What type of sustainability are you interested in and how can you talk about it?;

-- Sustainable Principles within Digital Design;
+- Sustainable Principles within Digital Design and how to re-design accordingly;

 - Paper prototyping;